redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 Failures at this step are uncommon.
 If you do experience a failure or error at this step, contact Red Hat Support.

 ## <a id="build-index"></a>build-index
-Failures at this step are uncommon.
-If you do experience a failure or error at this step, contact Red Hat Support.
+Failures at this step are uncommon and if they do occure they are often transient.

+Please click the `Close pull request` button in GitHub then click the `Reopen pull request` button.
+Closing and re-opening your Pull request will restart the Pipeline.
+If your PR fails at this step twice in a row please contact Red Hat Support

 ## <a id="make-index-repo-public"></a>make-index-repo-public
 Failures at this step are uncommon.
 If you do experience a failure or error at this step, contact Red Hat Support.